 Copyediting is recommended only after your manuscript has had substantive editing.
 We offer copyediting as part of our coordinated team edits.

 Proofreading is the final read-through of your manuscript and should only be done after all editing is complete.
-This step provides a final pair of eyes to check for errors and inconsistencies as well as provide with brief feedback.
+This step provides a final pair of eyes to check for errors and inconsistencies as well as provide brief feedback.
 We offer proofreading as part of our coordinated team edits.